Fix: Microsoft Windows Search Indexer High CPU Usage

 1. Use a third-party repair software

-If you’re having issues with Search Indexer’s high CPU usage, you should be able to fix it using Restoro.
-This is a specialized repair software that can fix a wide array of PC issues automatically.
+If you’re having issues with Search Indexer’s high CPU usage, you should be able to fix it using specialized repair software that can fix a wide array of PC issues automatically.

 The software will scan your PC for any problems and give you a list of issues.
 You can fix all these issues with just a couple of clicks without any additional user input.

-Restoro can fix a wide array of Windows errors, missing DLL files, BSOD errors, freezes, crashes, and, most importantly high CPU usage, so be sure to check it out.
+These tools can fix a wide array of Windows errors, missing DLL files, BSOD errors, freezes, crashes, and, most importantly high CPU usage, so be sure to check them out.

 2. Restart the Windows Search Service